charlesjlee/trump_gpt2_bot/README.md

 	- many candidates just repeat the input prompt or repeat themselves and this is uninteresting
 	- Jaccard similarity is a simple but inaccurate metric for prompt-similarity
 3. uses the scores from step (2) to choose a random candidate
-	- this often misses the most creative or on-topic candidate
+	- often misses the most creative or on-topic candidate
 	- short sentences generate higher scores because they repeat fewer words, and we exclude them because they are less interesting.
 This is a sign that the scoring needs tweaking

 #### Extend run-time